amitx13/Learning-Rust/readme.md

 Both are used to specify behavior that multiple types can share.

 • Set of methods that can be implemented for multiple types in order to provide common functionality and behaviour between them
-• Traits constist of method signatures only, which then have to be implemented by the target type
+• Traits constist of method signatures and default implementation, which then have to be implemented by the target type
 • Similar to "classes"(abstract class) in other languages, not quite the same though
 • Defines shared behaviour in an abstract way
 A trait can have multiple methods in its body: the method signatures are listed one per line and each line ends in a semicolon.